Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeInfo.md

 #### Returns

-true if the underlying system type of o is the same as the underlying system type of the current [TypeInfo](#) ; otherwise, false.
+true if the underlying system type of o is the same as the underlying system type of the current [TypeInfo](#); otherwise, false.